How To Thrive With #SupportLocal

 5. Be proactive in the community.

-Your customers are – literally – your friends and neighbours.
-When it’s safe to do so, physically get out there and make some new connections.
+Your customers are – literally – your friends and neighbours, so get out there and make some new connections.
 Support local teams and businesses, show what your values are, and make yourself known.
-That kind of foundational work can make a big impact for people who love the place they live.
+Word of mouth means a lot in a community, and laying that foundation of goodwill can make all the difference.

 Things are changing fast out there, and making sense of it takes more resources than usual.
 If you find yourself struggling to find the best way forward, reach out and let us know how we can help!